merely-useful/py-rse/index.md

 can then be used when we next SSH into that remote machine, assumed that we already had a directory `~/.ssh/`.

-While a remote server may support the use of SSH to login, your home directory there may not contain a `.ssh` directory by default.
+While a remote server may support the use of SSH to log in, your home directory there may not contain a `.ssh` directory by default.

 We have already seen that we can use SSH to run commands on remote